Your guide to holidays in Dorset

 If your idea of the perfect escape from everyday life is long walks along the beach and fossil hunting in the very places that have been the sites of some of the world’s most important dinosaur-related finds then head to Dorset.
 The beaches of Lyme Regis and Bridport make the perfect places to inspire budding palaeontologists and see who can find an actual dinosaur fossil, and if you’re after sandy beaches with plenty of space head to Bournemouth…a resort truly blessed in the beach department!

-Fossil-strewn beaches and prehistoric cliffs aside, the county’s home to some of the most beautiful stretches of the South West Coast Path (think Durdle Door and Lulworth Cove), and its starred as the backdrop to more films and series than we could shake a dinosaur bone at.
+Now for the best place to visit in Dorset…fossil-strewn beaches and prehistoric cliffs aside, the county’s home to some of the most beautiful stretches of the South West Coast Path (think Durdle Door and Lulworth Cove), and its starred as the backdrop to more films and series than we could shake a dinosaur bone at.
 From Nanny McPhee to The French Lieutenant’s Woman, Dorset’s coastal resorts have created the perfect settings for film after film.

 More than a staggering 200,000 walkers traipse their merry way past Durdle Door every year, and if you’ve walked the section of coast path that passes through Lulworth Cove before then you’ll understand why it draws people in their droves.